balajimurugesan2016/SpringLearning/Spring Framework.md

 **Annotation configuration application context forms an umbrella on top of the bean factory and converts the application as an enterprise application**

 ## Manual Instantiation
+For a basic command line application in spring, the following lines are helpful to register and getbean in a spring context.
 ```
+ApplicationContext context = new AnnotationApplicationContext(Config.class);
+context.register(Movies.class);
+context.register(Booking.class);
 Movies mv = context.getBean(Movies.class);
 movies booking = context.getBean(Booking.class);
 ```